-• Influenza activity remained high but appeared to have peaked in some countries in the temperate zone of the northern hemisphere.
-In the temperate zone of the southern hemisphere activity remained at inter-seasonal levels.
+Influenza activity appeared to decrease in most of the countries in the temperate zone of the northern hemisphere, with exception of Eastern Europe where activity continued to increase.
+In the temperate zone of the southern hemisphere, influenza activity remained at inter-seasonal levels.
 Worldwide, influenza A and influenza B accounted for a similar proportion of influenza detections.